molson504x/molson504x.github.io/_posts/2023-08-07-My-Thoughts-On-The-GitHub-Actions-Runner-Controller.md

 * Deployments are used for stateless applications and StatefulSets should be used for stateful applications
 * Pods in a deployment are interchangeable whereas pods in a StatefulSet are not
-* Deployments require a service to enable interaction with pods, while a headless service handles the pods' network ID in StatefulSets
+* Deployments require a service to enable interaction with pods, while a headless service handles the pods' network IDs in StatefulSets
 * In a deployment, the replicas all share a single volume and PVC.
 In a StatefulSet, each pod has its own volume and PVC

 For this demo, I'm going to use a `RunnerSet`.
 A basic `RunnerSet` deployment looks like this: